Dr-Agan98/openrov-cockpit/docs/DEV-HOWTO.md

 npm install
 ```

-> If you want to install the development dependencies for the system you have to ignore the shrinkwrap settings:
+> NOT RECCOMENDED!
+If you want to install the development dependencies for the system you have to ignore the shrinkwrap settings:

 Linuxs /OSX:
 ```